 BiographyKlonsky, Robert (Klonsky, Ruben; Klonsky, Max); b.
-March 12, 1918, Brooklyn, New York; father Louis Klonsky (1885-?), mother Beckie Bella Bereskowsky (1887-?); Single; No party affiliation; He traveled to Spain using his brother information under the name Max for his passport; Received Passport# 364782 on February 1, 1937 which listed his address as 729 Howard Avenue, Brooklyn, New York; Sailed February 6, 1937 aboard the Paris; Served with the XV BDE, Lincoln BN; Arrived at the front on February 26; Served at Jarama; Repatriated late summer-early fall 1937 due to his age; Returned to the US on September 24, 1937 aboard the De Grasse; WWII Armed forces; Wife Helen Klonsky, two sons,; d.
-September 7, 2002, Chicago, Illinois. cremated and ashes spread in the ocean off Sitges.
+March 12, 1918, Brooklyn, New York; Father Louis Klonsky (1885-?), mother Beckie Bella Bereskowsky (1887-?); Single; No party affiliation; He traveled to Spain using his brothers information under the name Max for his passport; Received Passport# 364782 on February 1, 1937 which listed his address as 729 Howard Avenue, Brooklyn, New York; Sailed February 6, 1937 aboard the Paris; Served with the XV BDE, Lincoln BN; Arrived at the front on February 26; Served at Jarama; Repatriated late summer-early fall 1937 due to his age; Returned to the US on September 24, 1937 aboard the De Grasse; WWII Armed forces; Wife Helen Klonsky, son Fred Klonsky; d.
+September 7, 2002, Chicago, Illinois, cremated and ashes spread in the ocean off Sitges.

 Siblings: brothers Nathan Klonsky (1909-?), Benjamin Benni Beng Klonsky (1913-?), Abraham Klonsky (1920-?), sister Sylvia Klonsky (1920-?).

 Source: Sail; Scope of Soviet Activity; Lincoln; RGASPI Fond 545, Opis 6, Delo 849, ll 23, List of American Comrades that have been Repatriated as per October 15 1937; USSDA 2:0689, 56:0574; ALBA 219 Robert Klonsky Papers; (obituary) The Volunteer, Volume 24, No. 4, December 2002, p.
 21; L-W Tree Ancestry.
 Code A